 All hail the world’s easiest cookie!
 Well, short of picking up a tube of premade cookie dough at the grocery store… But where’s the fun in that?!
 These deliciously rich, chewy, and fudgy brownie mix cookies straddle the line between store bought and homemade perfectly.

 Wait just a minute, can brownie mix really be made into chocolate cookies?
 Yes!!!
 With just 5 minutes of prep time, you can be noshing on warm from the oven brownie cookies in just about 15 minutes total.
 Cross my heart — they’re THAT EASY!

 Okay, so you know that terrifying/aggravating moment when your kid comes to you at 10:00pm on a school night and tells you he or she needs a treat for the bake sale the next morning?
 What, your child has never done that?!?!
 Bless you, sweet mama — your day is comin’…

 But yeah, it’s just one more reason to pin this brownie mix cookie recipe STAT.
-Because when you’re armed with it, plus a box of your favorite brownie mix, you’re ready for anything that comes your way!
+Because when you’re armed with this great recipe, plus a box of your favorite brownie mix, you’re ready for anything that comes your way!

 Ingredients For Making Brownie Cookies From Brownie Mix

 Got a box of brownie mix lurking in your pantry?
-You can make these cookies!
+You can make these easy brownie cookies!
 Don’t have one?
 What kind of person even are you?!
-J/K, but seriously, you’re going to want to keep at least one box on hand from now until forever.
-Because the only ingredients you need for this recipe are:
+J/K, but seriously, you’re going to want to keep at least one box on hand from now until forever…

-- your favorite brownie mix (mine is Ghirardelli Chocolate Supreme)
+- your favorite 18-oz. brownie box mix* (mine is Ghirardelli Chocolate Supreme)